 When created with defined user segments and a focus on each segment’s goals, product walkthroughs have been seen substantial decreases in churn; a holy grail in software success.

-Planning and building your product walkthroughs
+How to plan and build your product walkthroughs #

 A good walkthrough is single-purpose, contextual, and relevant to the user seeing it.